Publications by Others

 (2021) The highly complex issue of conscientious objection to abortion

 Can the recent European Court of Human Rights ruling Grimmark v.
-Sweden redefine the notions of care before freedom of conscience? by Simona Zaami, Raffaella Rinaldi & Gianluca Montanari Vergallo The European Journal of Contraception & Reproductive Health Care, Volume 26, 2021 – Issue 4 Abstract Purpose: The article aims to elaborate on two recent European Court […]
+Sweden redefine the notions of care before freedom of conscience?
+Abstract: Purpose: The article aims to elaborate on two recent European Court of Human Rights (ECtHR) decisions which have rejected, on grounds of non-admissibility, the appeals by two Swedish midwives who refused to carry […]

 -